-The constant fear and anxiety that you have is preventing you from taking your business to the next level.
+The constant fear and anxiety you have about your company is preventing you from taking your business to the next level.
 Your fear is stopping you in your tracks, and it’s affecting your business.
-Not only that, your constant worrying brings with it a draining energy that nobody wants to be around.
+Not only that, but your constant worrying brings with it a draining energy that nobody wants to be around.
 Your business is bogged down by your behavior and lack of progress.
 No one wants to come to a depressing work environment every day, so team morale is low, and many people have one foot out of the door.

 You’re an achiever, and that’s great.
 However, you need to learn how to acknowledge your past successes instead of basing your happiness on the next success that hasn’t happened yet.
 If you can’t be happy until you achieve your next accomplishment (and even then, it’s short-lived), then you risk pulling your employees into the same cycle of only being happy when achieving.
 Life isn’t all about achievement – it’s about being happy with making progress along the way.

 Life (and business) has ups and downs, and those shouldn’t solely be based on your next achievement.
-If not, it only creates work environment of people feeling that they are not good enough and they are not doing enough, which is affecting your employee morale.
+If not, it only creates a work environment of people feeling that they are not good enough and they are not doing enough, which is affecting your employee morale.
 You cannot worry about tomorrow, only today.
 There is no reason to be miserable on the journey to reaching your next goal, so be sure to enjoy the process, too.